Ukraine’s troops launch surprise raid across Dnipro River

 Russian military bloggers suggest some of Moscow’s soldiers were either killed or captured in the raid

-Ukrainian forces launched a daring surprise raid across the Dnipro River in which they broke through Russian lines of defence.
+Ukrainian forces broke through Russia’s defensive lines after launching a surprise raid across the Dnipro River.

 Russian military bloggers said that up to seven boats, each carrying up to six troops, arrived on the Russian-occupied bank, apparently under the cover of darkness, and advanced 800m.
 Blogger Trinadtsatyi, posting on the Telegram messaging app to more than 150,000 followers, said a number of Russian soldiers were allegedly killed or taken captive during the raid.
 Images circulating on social media appeared to show captured soldiers.

-While the fog of war makes such moves difficult to confirm completely, monitors of Russia's invasion said there was clear signs of a major battle.
-The Russian-imposed head of the occupied part of the Kherson region, Vladimir Saldo, claimed the Ukrainian raid had been repelled, but the Institute for the Study of War (ISW) based in the US – which tracks movements on the battlefield – said the “limited raid” certainly appeared to have some success.
-While Russian forces did appear to push back the Ukrainian troops some, the ISW said "Saldo was likely purposefully trying to refute claims of Ukrainian presence in this area to avoid creating panic".
+Monitors of Russia's invasion said there were clear signs of a major battle.
+The Russian-imposed head of the occupied part of the Kherson region, Vladimir Saldo, claimed the Ukrainian raid had been repelled.
+But the US-based Institute for the Study of War (ISW) – which tracks movements on the battlefield – said the “limited raid” appeared partially successful.
+And that while Russian forces appeared to have partly pushed back Ukrainian troops, the ISW said “Saldo was likely purposefully trying to refute claims of Ukrainian presence in this area to avoid creating panic”.

 The ISW said of the raid: “The majority of prominent Russian [military bloggers] claimed that Ukrainian forces managed to utilise tactical surprise and land on the east bank before engaging Russian forces in small arms exchanges”.